Benchmarking & Usability

 Other industries are also evaluated by their timing benchmarks, such as the semiconductor, graphics card, rendering, scanning, and printing (especially color printing) industries.
 Many products could similarly carve out a better competitive position if product management determined which benchmarks were important to their users and then ensured that the products ship with the required capability.

 Other products could be benchmarked not on software or hardware operational speed, but during operator usage via a usability test.
-By counting keystrokes to project completion, the interface could be dramatically improved and empirically validated and leveraged when the product is positioned.
+By counting keystrokes to project completion, the interface could be dramatically improved empirically validated, and leveraged when the product is positioned.

 Areas to test may include:

-• Stability.
+- Stability.
 Linux and Unix applications leverage average time before requiring a reboot against Windows.
 I leveraged how many faxes we could send before crashing (infinite) against Winfax (about 50) when I competed against Delrina.
-Vegas from Sonic Foundry can complete entire projects taking weeks without a single crash, versus Adobe Premier that is lucky to complete an hour without crashing.
+Vegas from Sonic Foundry can complete entire projects taking weeks without a single crash, versus Adobe Premier which is lucky to complete an hour without crashing.

 Most software and hardware can benefit from benchmarking.
 You will need to evaluate the critical variables within your category to determine the financial value you can derive from this exercise.
 Some categories like graphics cards live and die by benchmarking, others see a marginal benefit.
 The extent of value in your category will determine how many resources you can apply to this effort.